-(PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random number random numbers soon.
+(PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random number numbers soon.

-(PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the triggered at regular intervals or continuously.
+(PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the random triggered, externally applied upon specified internal events (i.e., crypto key generation).
 The online test is suitable for detecting non-tolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time

 (PTG.2.5) The online test procedure checks the quality of the raw random number sequence.
-It is sequences of an ideal RNG.
+It is output sequences of an ideal RNG.